Astrei/MRI_Cage_test_set/README.md

 # Building instructions
 The antenna element is made of rigid 3.5 mm coax cable.
-It's better to use some round object with a proper diameter as a base for it (a 3d printer plastic spool, for example).
-Just turn the cable around it and fix it by soldering.
-Some manual adjustments are also required to make a perfect circle.
+It's better to use some round object with a proper diameter as a base (a 3d printer plastic spool, for example).
+Just turn the cable around and fix it by soldering.
+Some copper foil could be helpful here.
+Manual adjustments are also required to make a perfect circle.
 After this, cut the gap in the upper part by using side cutters.
 Leave ~40 mm of the cable in the bottom part for the SMA connector:

 ![Building - antenna element](/Pictures/03_Antenna-element.jpg)